-The Authority terminated three employees' contracts in 2011/12, incurring liabilities of £45k.
+In 2012/13 the Authority terminated three employees' contracts and incurring liabilities of \pounds 35k.
 See Note 36 for the number of exit packages and total cost per band.

 46. Pension Schemes accounted for as defined contribution schemes

 The defined contribution scheme is not applicable to the Authority.